fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 ## Can orbit run alongside osquery?

-The Osquery instance that orbit runs uses its own database directory that is stored within the orbit directory.
-So orbit can run alongside plain osquery.
+Yes, Orbit can be run alongside osquery.
+The osquery instance that Orbit runs uses its own database directory that is stored within the Orbit directory.